Telehealth Services

 Learn more about telehealth visits from your doctor

-• You will need a landline phone, smartphone, or a device with an internet connection and audio-video capabilities, like a tablet or computer with a webcam.
-Make sure whatever device you plan to use has enough battery life before the telehealth visit.
+- You will need a landline phone, smartphone, or a device with an internet connection and audio-video capabilities, like a tablet or computer with a webcam.
+Before the telehealth visit, make sure the device you plan to use has enough battery life.

-• If you are using a smartphone, tablet, or computer, close all your other applications.
-Some applications will slow down your internet connection.
-Even if your connection is strong, closing these other programs will cut down on distractions.
+- If you are using a smartphone, tablet or computer, close all your other apps.
+Some apps will slow down your internet connection, even if your connection is strong.
+Closing these other programs will cut down on distractions.

 Preparing for your telehealth visit